What are “Remote Cultures”?

 - Remote Culture Conversations: How the emergence of a vaccine provokes urgent collaborations in the arts and public health

-Description: The discussion will center on strategic partnerships between artists and public health professionals, particularly how they can collaborate across sectors in vaccine-related health communication efforts.
+Description: The discussion centers on strategic partnerships between artists and public health professionals, particularly how they can collaborate across sectors in vaccine-related health communication efforts.

 Remote Cultures project citations can be found on the PPH Advisory page.